-The impact that one species has on the abundance of others (“importance”) in a community arises partially from its function as a consumer (Kareiva and Levin 2003).
-The degree to which a species affects its resource may depend on several factors including the extent to which its resources are subject to top-down control (Shurin et al. 2002, Borer et al. 2005, Wollrab et al. 2012) and the extent to which other species share and depend on the resources (Murdoch et al. 2003).
-These characteristics probably vary greatly among species and communities, and certainly do so even within the class Amphibia (Duellman and Trueb 1994, Alford 1999) and the communities to which amphibians belong.
-Therefore, predictions about the ecological effects of decline or extinction of an amphibian (or any species) should be based on quantitative measurements of its unique interactions and effects on its community (Simberloff 2003).
+The degree to which a species affects its community may depend on several factors, including the effects of the specific consumer species on its resources (Shurin et al. 2002, Borer et al. 2005, Wollrab et al. 2012) and on other species that share the same resources (Murdoch et al. 2003).
+Therefore, predictions about the ecological effects of declines or extinctions of a species should be based on quantitative measurements of its unique interactions with other community members (Simberloff 2003).

-The effects of amphibian declines on freshwater and terrestrial communities are likely to depend on the ecological characteristics of the declining taxa.
-While over 40% of the 5700 amphibian species are declining in either abundance or distribution or both (Stuart et al. 2004), declines of anurans – the frogs and toads – are the best understood and may be the most extensive.
-Many have declined in abundance or have been driven extinct by habitat destruction, over-exploitation, disease, or a combination of causes (Stuart et al. 2004).
-Anurans, and especially their tadpoles, can be ecologically important in their respective communities (Alford 1999).
-Many tadpoles are benthic grazers, and reduce the abundance of benthic producers (Kupferberg 1997a, 1997b, Alford 1999, Connelly et al. 2008, 2014).
-Tadpoles can reduce algal abundance up to 98% in experiments (Brönmark et al. 1991, Lamberti et al. 1992), and can facilitate changes in natural stream community composition by reducing algal abundance (Kupferberg 1997a).
-This ability to control resources also allows tadpoles to be strong exploitative competitors, and they can induce declines in abundance, growth, and fecundity of other amphibian, insect, and invertebrate grazers (Brönmark et al. 1991, Kupferberg 1997a, 1997b).
-As consumers, tadpoles can also interfere with feeding by other amphibians (Steinwascher 1978a) and by aquatic insects (Kiffney and Richardson 2001), can be negatively affected by interspecific competition (Morin et al. 1988) and can also facilitate other grazers by uncovering grazable benthic material through bioturbation (Ranvestel et al. 2004).
+The effects of amphibian declines on freshwater and terrestrial communities likely depend on the ecological characteristics of the declining taxa.
+Although over 40% of the known 5700 amphibian species are declining in abundance, shrinking in distribution, or both (Stuart et al. 2004), declines in anurans (frogs and toads) driven by habitat destruction, over-exploitation, disease, and/ or their interactions are the most extensive and best understood (Stuart et al. 2004).
+Anurans, and especially their tadpoles, may play ecologically important roles (Alford 1999).
+Many tadpoles are grazers that reduce the abundance of benthic primary producers, by up to 98% in some cases (Brönmark et al. 1991, Lamberti et al. 1992, Kupferberg 1997a, 1997b, Alford 1999, Connelly et al. 2008, 2014) with repercussions for the rest of the stream community, particularly other grazers (Brönmark et al. 1991, Kupferberg 1997a, 1997b).
+Tadpoles also can interfere with or facilitate the feeding of aquatic insects and other amphibians (Steinwascher 1978a, Kiffney and Richardson 2001, Ranvestel et al. 2004) and can be negatively affected by interspecific competition (Morin et al. 1988).

-Like many tadpoles, those of the endangered mountain yellow-legged frogs (Rana muscosa and R. sierrae) of California’s Sierra Nevada mountains are grazers of benthic algae, and are potential competitors with mayfly nymphs, caddisfly larvae, diptera larvae, and other benthic macroinvertebrates (Grinnell and Storer 1924, Zweifel 1955, Finlay and Vredenburg 2007).
-These tadpoles may also have been ecologically important because of their historical ubiquity and abundance (Grinnell and Storer 1924), and while abundance alone is not indicative of a species’ importance, it can be correlated to importance to the same extent as harder to measure variables (Doak 2003).
-In lakes in the Sierra Nevada mountains and in streams in the Transverse Ranges of southern California (Vredenburg et al. 2007), tadpoles once reached densities around 20-30 individuals per meter of lake shoreline (Roland A. Knapp, personal communication).
-It is now rare to find such robust populations.
+Tadpoles of the endangered mountain yellow-legged frogs (Rana muscosa and R. sierrae) graze on benthic algae and can affect other grazers, such as mayfly nymphs, caddisfly and fly larvae, and other benthic macroinvertebrates (Grinnell and Storer 1924, Zweifel 1955, Finlay and Vredenburg 2007).
+Because of their historical ubiquity and abundance, yellow-legged frog tadpoles may have been ecologically important components of Sierra Nevada aquatic ecosystems (Grinnell and Storer 1924.
+In lakes in the Sierra Nevada and in streams of the Transverse Ranges of southern California (Vredenburg et al. 2007), tadpoles once reached densities approaching 20-30 individuals per meter of lake shoreline (Roland A. Knapp, personal communication).